rumburake/FastSmoothScroll/README.md

 ### Usage and Options

 Just call the function directly on your `RecyclerView`.
 That's it.
-It supports `LinearLayout` and `GridLayout`:

 ```
 recyclerView.fastSmoothScrollToPosition(newPosition)
 ```

+This extension supports any `RecyclerView` backed by a `LinearLayoutManager` or `GridLayoutManager`:

 ### Options

 You can change the number of screens we consider in proximity.
 It is a float.
 Default is `3.0`.
-Less than 3 screens distance may be not enough to wear off the nasty sideeffect of `scrollToPosition`.
-More screens is fine, but then the wait gets longer.
+Less than 3 screens distance may be not enough to wear off the nasty side-effect seen with `scrollToPosition`.
+More screens are fine, but then the wait gets longer.

 ```
 FastSmoothScroll.bufferScreens = 4.5